cstuder/parse-swissmetnet/README.md

 This parse method behaves like the `SuperParser`: It tries parsing text files à la `VQHA80_en.txt` and CSV files à la `ch.meteoschweiz.messnetz-automatisch_en.txt`.
 It combines the found metadata into one list.

-Note that this method only works on the english version of the CSV due to the translated header row.

 ### `MetadataParser::parseFromTextFile(string $raw)`

 Parses a SwissMetNet description string from a file like `VQHA80_en.txt` containing location and parameter definitions.